Amrutha-R-14/Dna-Sequencing-and-Matching/README.md

 # Conclusion:
 A complete bioinformatics toolkit that can assist researchers in genetic analysis, mutation identification, and species comparison using graphical and algorithmic methods.

+# Note:
+download all the python files in same folder alonside with fasta data folder in the same folder as other python files and then execute the final code python file.